MitchellStride/GarageDuino/README.md

   - Arduino Uno R3 (Relay I had needed 5V logic)

 ## Plan
-  To host a web server on the esp8266 wifi chip so when I pull into the driveway in my car, my phone would automatically connect to the wifi and I could navigate to the boards IP and open the garage door.
+  The plan is to host a web server on the esp8266 wifi chip so when I pull into the driveway in my car, my phone would automatically connect to the wifi and I could navigate to the boards IP and open the garage door.
 The web server will have a login and a push button which will trigger GPIO5 on the esp8266 board.
 This will trigger the relay, opening the garage door.

 ## Wiring
 The Arduino powers the esp8266 board and it waits for the signal from the webpage.
 I needed the Arduino because when booting the signals on the esp8266 dev board flickered so I used the Arduino as a safety and also the relay I own operated on 5V logic.
+A 3V mechanical relay could be used to simplify this.
+Or if the components were available a transistor to shift the logic level would also work.

 <img src="{{ "/pictures/fritzing.png" | prepend: site.baseurl }}" />